Fermi ROI: Fixing the ROI rubric

 To determine which is the most important dimension to maximize, using this guiding question:

 If we maximize this dimension in the next few months, then even if we get nothing else accomplished, it will still be a success.
-Conversely, if we moved other needles, but this dimension remained unchanged, it will be a failure.
+Conversely, if we moved other needles, but this dimension remained unchanged, it will have been a failure.

 A different way to break the tie is to include something else that you value, but that shouldn’t be used to make the primary decision.